-- Springtime for Hitler: She wants nothing to do with the battle for the Key, but despite all her efforts she keeps winning fights and getting pulled deeper into the contest.
+- Springtime for Hitler: She wants nothing to do with the battle for the Key, and keeps trying to lose so that she can go home.
+Despite all her efforts, she keeps winning fights and getting pulled deeper into the contest.

-High above in the clouds of the Volcano there's the diminutive empire of Houshan.
-It is home to the Longma, creatures that are half-horse, half-dragon.
-These very proud half-breeds are all members of their military and not only sworn to protect their empress, but all of Fnum itself.
-The Empress's choice for who should be the Key Seeker is none other than Tianhuo: Captain of the Imperial Guard and the greatest that these half-breeds have to offer.
+High above in the clouds of the Volcano theres the diminutive empire of Houshan.
+It is home to the Longma, creatures that are half-horse, half-dragon; these very proud half-breeds are all members of their military and not only sworn to protect their empress, but all of Fnum itself.
+The Empress's choice for who should be the Key Seeker is none other than Tianhuo, the Captain of the Imperial Guard and the greatest that these half-breeds have to offer.